wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 echo "$PUBLIC_KEY" | dokku ssh-keys:add admin
 ```
-When you push code from your machine to the server, Dokku uses this SSH key for authentication.
+When you push your code to the server, Dokku uses this SSH key for authentication.

-Now we’ve finished setting up Dokku on our server.
+Ok, so now we’ve finished setting up Dokku on our server.

 ## Domains
 First, Dokku is not a DNS server; it just configures Nginx.
 Mapping your IP address to your custom domain should be handled by you.
 You can use Cloudflare, it’s secure, easy, and free.